-It’s a rather desperate argument, invoking a claim that there has to be some magical property that we can’t understand but which can enable us to “see” the “truth”.
+It’s a desperate argument, invoking a claim that there has to be some magical property that we can’t understand but which can enable us to “see” the “truth”.
 Penrose’s argument is so absurd that it beggars belief that a competent mathematician could make it; it is an appeal to rely on faith rather than logic and evidence.
-It can be noted that in the thirty or so years since Penrose mooted his idea, there has not been any experimental evidence to support his idea despite various efforts, and a recent paper pours cold water on one of the suggested possible quantum mechanisms, see At the crossroad of the search for spontaneous radiation and the Orch OR consciousness theory.
+Furthermore, it doesn’t even begin to explain why, even if such a quantum process was involved in the human brain, no machine could ever use such a process.
+And it can be noted that in the thirty or so years since Penrose mooted his idea, there has not been any experimental evidence to support his idea despite various efforts, and a recent paper pours cold water on one of the suggested possible quantum mechanisms, see At the crossroad of the search for spontaneous radiation and the Orch OR consciousness theory.

 - X is superbly capable of achieving checkmate.

 - There is no (practical) algorithm guaranteed to achieve checkmate,